-Skydio is the leading US drone company and world leader in autonomous flight, the key technology for the future of drones and aerial transportation.
-The Skydio team combines deep expertise in artificial intelligence, best-in-class hardware and software product development, and operational excellence to empower a broader, more diverse audience of drone users - from action sports enthusiasts to first responders to insurance claims adjusters.
+Skydio is the leading US drone manufacturer and world leader in autonomous flight, the key technology for the future of drones and aerial transportation.
+The Skydio team combines deep expertise in artificial intelligence, best-in-class hardware and software product development, and operational excellence to empower a broader, more diverse audience of drone users - from action sports enthusiasts to first responders.

 About the role:

 The planning algorithms running onboard the vehicle define its behavior, giving our drones their character.
 You will contribute to the development and implementation of the core motion planning software, touching everything from the low-level stabilization and control, to high level, task specific frameworks.
 How you'll make an impact:

 Conceive, design, implement, simulate, evaluate, and fly new motion planning strategies